 - 1.1 The County Council has a statutory responsibility under the terms of the 1964 Public Libraries and Museums Act, to provide "a comprehensive and efficient library service for all persons desiring to make use thereof". - 1.2 The Council has a commitment to maintain and develop a strong libraries network across the County and confirms the purpose of libraries as being places that aim to be at the heart of Derbyshire's community life. - 1.3 In Derbyshire, public library services are delivered through a network of static and mobile libraries.
-Derbyshire libraries provide people focussed services at the heart of local communities, enabling access to books and reading, information, digital skills, technology, cultural and lifelong opportunities for all. - 1.4 The County Council has a clear vision providing a core library service offer with three distinct elements: - Directly accessible services through static libraries. - Digital access to services, online offer of eBooks, eAudio, eMagazines, digital newspapers, a range of other online resources and virtual catalogue.
-The online offer is available 24 hours a day, 365 days a year. - Outreach through a well-developed and popular Home Library Service, Boookstart and a Mobile Library Service - 1.5 Contributions from developments which place demand on library services are required in order to maintain this statutory responsibility and vision for libraries.
+Libraries are valued, neutral spaces in the heart of local communities serving as gateways to a wealth of resources and information.
+They are safe places where people can meet, learn new things, make friends and interact with others.
+By developing and aligning the services that libraries provide with corporate priorities they can appeal to a wide range of age groups and backgrounds, attract more visitors and help increase the value of the library in the local community.
+Derbyshire libraries provide people focused services at the heart of local communities, enabling access to books and reading, information, digital skills, technology, cultural and lifelong opportunities for all. - 1.4 The County Council has a clear vision providing a core library service offer with three distinct elements: - Directly accessible services through static libraries. - Digital access to services, online offer of eBooks, eAudio, eMagazines, digital newspapers, a range of other online resources and virtual catalogue.
+The online offer is available 24 hours a day, 365 days a year. - Outreach through a well-developed and popular Home Library Service, Bookstart and a Mobile Library Service - 1.5 Contributions from developments which place demand on library services are required in order to maintain this statutory responsibility and vision for libraries.